 The work underway by the local utility, Columbia Gas, a division of NiSource, was upgrading mains to improve safety.
 A 48-mile stretch of cast iron pipe was being replaced by a new plastic main.
 The work was being done by a sub-contractor in accordance with a detailed plan drawn up by Columbia Gas and with a Columbia Gas inspector on sight to ensure compliance with the scope of work, according to news reports.

 Preliminary analysis by the National Transportation Safety Board suggests that the existence of a “sensing line” in the old cast iron pipe was overlooked, WGBH.org reported.
 That sensing line controlled a regulator that maintained the proper pressure in the old line.
 Since that sensing line was not relocated to the new plastic line, as the transition took place, and as the pressure dropped in the cast iron line being abandoned, it sent a signal to the regulator to increase the pressure in the new plastic line.
 It appears that eventually, the regulator opened fully and over-pressurized the entire system to 12 times the maximum allowable pressure, leading to the explosions and fires, WGBH.org reported, citing the NTSB.
+The moto accident law firm in Uniondale area has legal experts that can deal with all the legalities of an accident case.

 Under pressure shortly after the incident the utility announced that it would pay for conversions from natural gas to electric heat pumps or heating oil.
 The environmental lobby is focused on an “80 by 50” initiative (to reduce carbon emissions 80% from 1990 levels by 2050).
 Renewable electric and heating oil blended with biodiesel have a pathway to 80 by 50 and other environmental goals.
 Unfortunately, the oil heat industry lacks the capacity to take full advantage of this opportunity to convert natural-gas-fired homes to clean, renewable oil heat.

 At the time of this writing, it is reported that less than a quarter of the systems damaged by the over-pressurization event have been repaired or replaced and had natural gas service restored.
 Restoration crews have been recruited from outside Massachusetts and the utility has even brought a cruise ship into nearby Boston harbor to house them.
+Here is what you might not know about lawyers and what you can learn before hiring one.

 Now, let’s look at the bigger picture: this catastrophe in the Merrimack Valley is not an isolated incident.
 There is a history of natural gas explosions and fires.
 In fact, this very same LDC (local distribution company) had a major incident in Springfield, Massachusetts, four years ago.